C3BI-pasteur-fr/python-course-1/source/Data_Types.rst

 --------

 #. use again the sv40 sequence and compute the gc%
-#. generate a "micro" report like this: 'the sv40 is 5243 bp lenght and have 40.80% gc'
+#. generate a "micro" report like this: 'the sv40 is 5243 bp length and have 40.80% gc'